Lower Limits on the Anisotropy of the Extragalactic Gamma-Ray Background implied by the 2FGL and 1FHL Catalogs: Energy Band and Spectral Shape Corrections

 \subsection{Spectral Shape Corrections}

-Applying the K-correction described above necessarily assumes that the source spectra are well approximated by power laws.
-Despite their characterization as such at lower energies, it is not clear that at high energies this remains the case.
-In particular, above 100~GeV considerable softening is anticipated for sources with redshifts $\gtrsim0.5$.
-Thus, prior to using the K-correction, here we assess its applicability and estimate the relevant spectral corrections.
-We do this by comparing the K-corrected $\F_{35}$ to the fluxes measured in individual energy bands near those of interest.
-For this purpose, we make use of the 1FHL sources with counterparts in the 2FGL due to the formers higher sensitivity and better reported energy resolution (especially at high energies).
-To exclude any putative Galactic component we impose a cut on Galactic latitude of $|b|>30^\circ$.
+Applying the band correction described above assumes that the source spectra are well approximated by power laws.
+Despite their characterization as such at lower energies, it is not clear that at high energies that this remains the case.
+In particular, above 100~GeV, considerable softening is anticipated for sources with redshifts $\gtrsim0.5$.
+Thus, prior to using the band correction, here we assess its applicability and estimate the relevant spectral corrections.
+We do this by comparing the band-corrected $\F_{35}$ to the fluxes measured in individual energy bands near those of interest.

+For this purpose, we make use of both the 2FGL and 1FHL catalogs.
+Because of its longer duration and focus on sources above 10~GeV, the 1FHL affords better energy resolution and thus we ultimately make our correction based upon the subset of objects that appear in both the 1FHL and 2FGL.
+Nevertheless, to assess the impact of potential biases resulting from the 2FGL detection threshold, we also consider 2FGL sources alone.
+To exclude any putative Galactic component, we impose a cut on Galactic latitude of $|b|>30^\circ$.

+In both cases, the measured and band-corrected $\F_{35}$ are clearly strongly correlated, exhibiting larger scatter at low fluxes, eventually developing a plateau, typically dominated by upper limits (see the right-hand panels of Figures \ref{fig:kcorr} and \ref{fig:kcorra_2FGL}).
+Importantly, the detection upper limits (absent at high energies in Figure \ref{fig:kcorr} due to the definition of the 1FHL) plateau at measured fluxes {\em above} the band-corrected values.
+This implies that for the power-law sources we consider, there is no evidence for a flux-dependent evolution in the spectral shapes, i.e., sources near the detection threshold are spectrally similar to those above.